 Due to our mild climate, Earth-sheltered structures never quite hit the main stream as a construction technique here in the Pacific Northwest; however, some examples can be found all over the state.
 A map compiled by Earth Shelter Living Magazine in 1982 shows clusters of Earth-sheltered dwellings in both the east and west sides of the state, as well as a school in Walla Walla; however, the exact numbers of Earth-sheltered designs and their specific locations in Washington State is unknown.
 Based on documents from the era, we do know that numerous people and organizations were pushing the construction method pretty hard in the late 1970s and early 80s.

 Among the earliest was the Whatcom County Water District, who constructed an earth-sheltered water treatment facility for the Sudden Valley development on Lake Whatcom in 1971.
 A few years later various consumer groups in Washington began educating the public about the benefits of the earth sheltered design.
 Among them was the Washington Aggregates & Concrete Association, which held a seminar on Earth-sheltered structures at the Sea-Tac Red Lion in 1979.
 The seminar featured a variety of speakers who talked about engineering, heating, financing and construction detailing.
 That same year, Spokane Falls Community College held a free two-day workshop on the subject led by architect and professor, Don Stephens.
-The Community College later built a demonstration house on the campus named “Earth Lodge” and Stephens continued to lecture on the subject into the late 1980s.
+The Community College later built a demonstration house on the campus named “Earth Lodge” and Stephens continued to lecture on the subject into the late 1980s inclujding the three-day Earth Homes Conference held at the Tacoma Dome in 1983.
 Due to weather conditions, the east side of the state was perhaps a more ideal place for earth shelter designs.
 In fact, a life-size mock up of various Earth-sheltered techniques was featured at the 1981 “Spokane Home and Energy Show.”
 Spokane architects Larry Chalmers and Jeremy Jones even co-authored a popular book on Earth-sheltered design,"Homes in the Earth", which featured sketches for 40 different home designs.
 WSU architectural professor and department chair, David M. Scott, was also strong champion of the construction method and convinced Whitman County and the US Army Corps of Engineers to build an Earth-sheltered ranger residence in Wawawai Park on the Snake River in 1980.
 The demonstration project received a wide breath of media attention.

-As interest grew in the energy saving possibilities at the federal level, the State Energy Extension Service promoted the benefits of Earth-sheltered designs by holding a vareity of workshop around the state.
-They enven issued their own pamphlet on Earth-sheltered housing in 1983.
+As interest grew in the energy saving possibilities at the federal level, the State Energy Extension Service promoted the benefits of Earth-sheltered designs by holding a variety of workshop around the state.
+They even issued their own pamphlet on Earth-sheltered housing in 1983.
 It coincided with an “Earth Sheltered Home Conference & Expo” in Spokane the same year.
 Also during this time, national companies such as the Terra-Dome Corporation from Missouri (which offered square, steel-reinforced concrete structures) penetrated the market in the state and opened sales offices in Lake Stevens and Yakima.

 Overall, Earth-sheltered construction was, and still is, often viewed by architects, engineers, and the general public as an unconventional method of building.
 The techniques of Earth-sheltering have not become common knowledge to the construction industry.
 The cost of excavation, lack of expert knowledge in its construction methods, its increased need for damp-proofing, and stronger structural requirements specific to Earth-sheltered designs has resulted in a relatively rare presence of such structures throughout Washington State.